apache/mxnet/docs/tutorials/gluon/mnist.md

     labels = labels.as_in_context(ctx)
     metric.update(labels, lenet(inputs))
 print('Validaton: {} = {}'.format(*metric.get()))
-assert metric.get()[1] > 0.965
+assert metric.get()[1] > 0.985
 ```

 If all went well, we should see a higher accuracy metric for predictions made using LeNet.
-With this CNN we should be able to correctly predict around 98% of all test images.
+With this CNN we should be able to correctly predict around 99% of all validation images.

 ## Summary